Admissions FAQs

 How can I find out if my application and supporting documents have been received?

-Applicants may log into your application "Check Status" to see if supporting documents (i.e., transcripts, letters of recommendation, and application fees) have been received.
-The admissions office will post your documents to your application page as soon as possible.
-We request that you check the status of your application online PRIOR TO contacting the PMI Coordinators for assistance.
+Applicants may log into your application and click on the "Check Status" tab to see if supporting documents (letters of recommendation, ELP scores and application fees) have been received/processed.
+The PMI Administraion will post your documents to your application page as soon as possible.
+We request that you check the status of your application online PRIOR TO contacting the PMI Admin team for assistance. **Remember, your application fee must be paid in order for our Admissions Committee to review your application.**

 When will I know if I've been accepted?